phidatahq/phidata/README.md

 LangGraph is on the right, **we start it first to give it a head start**.

-Agno is on the left, notice how it finishes before LangGraph gets 1/4th of the way through the runtime measurement and hasn't even started the memory measurement.
+Agno is on the left, notice how it finishes before LangGraph gets 1/2 way through the runtime measurement and hasn't even started the memory measurement.
 That's how fast Agno is.

 https://github.com/user-attachments/assets/f9b91369-d6a4-4d69-89a8-b266d19338f3